ethan8663/Finance-app/Readme.md

 A Java finance app for recording income and expenses and viewing summaries.

 Built with Clean Architecture and object-oriented principles.
+Wrote unit test for business logic using JUnit and Mockito.

 ## Features (MVP)
 - Record transactions (income and expense)